 Meiler was working as a news writer for NBC News affiliate WHDH-TV in Boston when the bombing occurred.
 “That whole week was crazy.
 I didn’t really sleep at all because it was breaking news after breaking news,” she said.

 In addition to working her regular 1 a.m. to 8 a.m. shift at the station, Meiler would go out in the afternoons to interview people and take pictures at the site of the bombing.

 During the search for the younger of the two bombing suspects, Meiler worked 18 hours straight.
 “I watched from start to finish the whole manhunt happening from inside a newsroom,” she said.
 But all that hard work paid off when her station was the first to break the news of Dzhokhar Tsarnaev’s capture.

-Meiler now works as an on-air reporter at WKTV NewsChannel 2 in Utica, N.Y.
+After WHDH, Meiler worked as an on-air reporter at WKTV NewsChannel 2 in Utica, N.Y.
 She recently reported live on President Obama’s speech about college affordability in Syracuse.

 Meiler said she became interested in reporting her senior year of high school when she took a journalism class and began writing for the newspaper in her hometown of Winchester, Mass.

 “I kind of just fell in love with it,” she said.
 “I love telling stories.”